 Replacement costs for tech companies when women leave their jobs is $16B per year

-The data reveals critical themes and intervention points.
-For example, formal on-boarding including company policy, filling out forms, benefits and even some skill training is well planned.
-But on-boarding into the team and daily work often is not.
-But daily work is where the rubber hits the road for success.
+The data reveals critical themes and intervention points for successful onboarding.
+For example, formal onboarding including company policy, filling out forms, benefits, and even some skill training is well planned.
+But onboarding into the team and daily work often is not.
+Yet daily work is where the rubber hits the road for success.